over-taylor-turf/over-taylor-turf/README.md

 ## Four Fun Facts about Taylor
 1. 😳 **My biggest fear**: accidentally eating one of those silica gel packets.
-2. 💻 **My current coding project**: a database and front-end website that preserves and teaches Yiddish to a modern audience.
+2. 💻 **My current coding project**: a site that teaches, and preserves, Yiddish for a modern audience.
 3. 🐶 **My best friend**: a pitbull mix named Uma Thurman.
 4. ⛳️ **My favorite sport**: I am the only person I know who genuinely loves watching golf...